-The end of a relationship is never easy – even when the breakup was inevitable.
-It hurts to say goodbye, and it takes time to grieve and let go.
+The end of a relationship is never easy – even when you expected to break up.
+It hurts to say goodbye; it takes time to recreate yourself and move forward.
 But, all endings bring new beginnings.
-If you choose, a breakup can help you recreate yourself and Blossom into who God created you to be!
+If you choose, a breakup can help you blossom into who God created you to be.

 Recreating yourself after a relationship ends might be easier and more enjoyable than you think.
 It depends on one very important person in your life: you.